OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ### Shared mailboxes (preview)

-Exchange server admins can create and manage shared mailboxes (for example, on [Exchange Online](/exchange/collaboration-exo/shared-mailboxes) and [Exchange Server 2019](/exchange/collaboration/shared-mailboxes/create-shared-mailboxes?view=exchserver-2019&preserve-view=true)) for sets of users to access.
+Exchange server admins can create and manage shared mailboxes on [Exchange Online](/exchange/collaboration-exo/shared-mailboxes) for sets of users to access.

 An Exchange Server feature known as "automapping" is on by default which means that subsequently the [shared mailbox should automatically appear](/microsoft-365/admin/email/create-a-shared-mailbox?view=o365-worldwide&preserve-view=true#add-the-shared-mailbox-to-outlook) in a user's Outlook app after Outlook has been closed and reopened.
 However, if an admin turned off automapping, the user must follow the manual steps outlined in the "Add a shared mailbox to Outlook" section of the article [Open and use a shared mailbox in Outlook](https://support.microsoft.com/office/open-and-use-a-shared-mailbox-in-outlook-d94a8e9e-21f1-4240-808b-de9c9c088afd).

 > [!WARNING]
-> Do **NOT** sign into the shared mailbox.
-The delegate access feature APIs won't work in that case.
+> Do **NOT** sign into the shared mailbox with a password.
+The feature APIs won't work in that case.

-To learn more about where add-ins do and do not activate in general, refer to the [Mailbox items available to add-ins](outlook-add-ins-overview.md#mailbox-items-available-to-add-ins) section of the Outlook add-ins overview page.

-## Supported permissions for delegate access
+## Supported permissions

-The following table describes the delegate permissions that the Office JavaScript API supports.
+The following table describes the permissions that the Office JavaScript API supports for delegates and shared mailbox users.

 |Permission|Value|Description|
 |---|---:|---|